tdumaran28/AstersTech-Practice-Project/README.md

 }
 ```
 ## ✅ Step 8: Create Protected Page
-Make a folder called protected inside your app folder.
+Make a folder called 'protected' inside your app folder.
-Then inside it, create page.js:
+Then inside it, create page.jsx:
 ```jsx
 // -------------------------
 // This is a page only logged-in users can see